Bloggers are writers. Blog posts are a written, text-based medium, right?

 Seriously, don’t even think about using an image that isn’t creative commons.
 Companies build robots that do nothing but scan the web for images used without permission.
 PicScout, owned by Getty Images, is one such company.

-If they find an image on your website used without license, a robot lawyer sends you a “Settlement Demand Letter” …and a bill.
+If their scans find an image on your website used without a license, a robot lawyer sends you a “Settlement Demand Letter” …and a bill.
 Depending on the image, it could be for hundreds of thousands of dollars.

-Great blog posts start conversations.
-But not with lawyers.
+Great blog posts start conversations with prospects, not with lawyers.
 You don’t want to get one of these letters.